 As a counsellor and psychotherapist my purpose is to create a comfortable, safe and confidential space in which you can explore your issues and work towards a better life.
 To this end I bring as much care, attention and expertise as I can.

-The below is a summary of my therapy agreement.
+The below is a summary of my therapy agreement (I have a separate agreements for in person and online clients).
 This details the rules or boundaries within which the work takes place.
 Boundaries provide a safe space for both client and therapist to engage.
-I have a separate agreement for both my in person and online clients, and you will receive this more comprehensive agreement either before your sessions begin or on the day.

 - Therapy takes place on a weekly basis (or as agreed upon by both of us) excluding pre-arranged holidays and illness.
 Session duration is 50 minutes.